14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 ### Your personal assistant

 An example of this is the ability to order an Uber through Facebook Messenger.
 You can click on an address that shows up in a chat and ask for a ride to that place.
 An Uber will show up and paid for with Facebook Messenger.
-All that without leaving the chat thread or opening another app.
+All without leaving the chat thread or opening another app.

 > Messaging apps have eclipsed social networks in usage.